Get started with Charts

 Search by equipment tag name or description to see a list of time series connected to the relevant assets.
 Review the assets using the sparkline time series preview that shows sensors with the data you're looking for.

 Assets found in one or more P&IDs are displayed with a Document icon in the search result.
 Click the icon to browse the P&IDs and add data to the chart.
-Then rename, remove, or customize the data using the available tools.

 # Trending data

 All vertical y-axes are interactive, and can be independently moved by click+hold and drag, or scaled in and out by hovering over each respective horizontal axis and scroll using your mouse.
 This allows for fast stacking, overlay and comparison of trends of multiple time series.
 Navigate between current and historic data with the Last year, Last 6 or 1 month, Last week and Last 1 or 2 days buttons, or setting a specific time and date in the calendar.

 Troubleshooting and working on root cause analysis often require calculations ranging from basic algebraic to more advanced algorithms.
 You can easily apply these calculations to one or multiple time series, and the results are directly available in the chart.

 To start a new calculation, click Add calculation, and a new line in the list is added with a square color-box representing the new calculation.
 When node editor opens, right-click in the black work area and add one or more input time series to get started.

 Right-click to add Constants or Toolbox Functions to the work area.
 Double-click the Toolbox Function to select and add a function.
 Add any input parameters before you save.